Floods in the United States (2000–present): August 2018 Hawaii floods

 Hurricane Lane produced record-breaking rain across the Hawaiian Islands.
 The resulting floods and landslides caused extensive damage and one fatality.
 More than 3,000 insurance claims for damage were made statewide and total economic losses exceeded $250 million.
 Accumulations were greatest along the eastern slopes of Mauna Loa with a maximum of 58 inch at Kahūnā Falls in Akaka Falls State Park, as measured by a private weather station.
 This made Lane the wettest tropical cyclone on record in the state of Hawaii, surpassing the previous peak of 52 in during Hurricane Hiki in 1950.
 Lane's peak rainfall total was also the second-highest recorded from a tropical cyclone within the United States, surpassed only by Hurricane Harvey in the preceding year.

 September 2018 Carolinas floods

 A combination of storm surge flooding and rainfall, over two and a half feet in some parts of North Carolina, when Hurricane Florence stalled over southeastern North Carolina led to severe flooding, with some rivers cresting almost two weeks after Florence's landfall.

 Mississippi River Floods of 2019

 The conterminous United States recorded the wettest meteorological winter (December 2018 – February 2019) during the 1895–2019 period of record.
 Most portions of the Mississippi River experienced significant, prolonged flooding during the winter, spring, and summer of 2019.
-The duration of flooding exceeded records set by the Great Mississippi River Flood of 1927 at some locations along the Lower Mississippi River.
+The duration of flooding exceeded records set by the Great Mississippi Flood of 1927 at some locations along the Lower Mississippi River.
 The Bonnet Carre' Spillway was operated for the first time in two consecutive years and operated twice in the same year for the first time.